Isaias66/Abraxas/userstories.md

 Acceptance Test: Demonstrate the drag and drop aspect of the ability system.
 The hotbar should also be customizable depending on the player's desire and comfort.

 ## 3: Graphic/FX
-As a adventure gamer, I would be happy to see the implementation of advanced or creative special effects.
+As an adventure gamer, I would be happy to see the implementation of advanced or creative special effects.
 I would like to see these neat graphics with the ability system and would appreciate time taken into the effects of each ability.

 Elaboration: Each ability should display some sort of particle system.
 This could be done with the Unreal Engine Niagara system or the Cascade System.
 This should be seen within each cast or impact an enemy takes.